oschildt/SmartFactoryDemo/README.md

 ### application/localization
 This directory contains the translation file texts.xml and the editor edit.php for user friendly editing of the translation texts, and the file check.php for checking the localization texts for duplicates and missing translations..

-### application/logs
-This directory is used for logging, debugging and tracing.

 ### application/src
 This is the root directory for all code sources.